utdcometsoccer/one-page-author-page-api/SeedLanguages/README.md

 Each language data file (`languages-{language}.json`) contains an array of language entries with:

-- `Code`: ISO 639-1 two-letter language code (e.g., "en", "es", "fr")
+- `Code`: ISO 639-1 two-letter language code (e.g., "en", "es", "fr") -
-- `Name`: Localized name of the language
+ame`: Localized name of the language
 - `RequestLanguage`: The language in which the name is provided (partition key)

 ## Configuration